mcrodriguez1508/mcrodriguez1508/README.md

-# Hi, I'm Maria Camila Rodriguez 👋
+# Hi, I'm Maria Camila Rodriguez
 ### Data Analyst | MSc.
 Biological Sciences | R&D Researcher

-I am a scientist with over 7 years of experience in biotech research, now leveraging data to solve complex problems.
-My background in molecular biology gives me a perspective on data rigor and pattern recognition.
+I am a scientist with over 8 years of experience in biotech research, now leveraging data to solve complex problems.
+My background in molecular biology gives me a unique perspective on data rigor, experimental design, and pattern recognition.

 ---

 ### 🚀 About Me
 - 🔭 **I’m currently working on:** Leading R&D project tracking and Technological Scouting.
 I focus on identifying biotech trends and transforming technical data into strategic insights for senior management.
-- 🌱 **I’m curently focus on:** Advanced Data Analytics & Business Intelligence at TripleTen.
+- 🌱 **I’m currently focusing on:** Advanced Data Analytics & Business Intelligence.
 - 👯 **I’m looking to collaborate on:** Open-source projects related to Health-Tech, Agri-Tech, or Urban Data.
 - 💬 **Ask me about:** Molecular biology, Tech Scouting, and how to bridge the gap between scientific research and data analytics.
 - 📫 **How to reach me:** mcrodriguez1508@gmail.com